 Employee Retention Credit

-Starting in 2021, Square Payroll has the ability to claim the Employee Retention Credit on Form 941 on behalf of employers.
+Starting in 2021, Square Payroll has the ability to claim the Employee Retention Credit (ERC or ERTC) on Form 941 on behalf of employers.

 To opt-in to claiming the Employee Retention Credit, please contact the Payroll Support team by the end of the current quarter in which you would like to claim the credit.
-Note: The deadline for Q1 2021 is pushed back to April 21, 2021.
-The deadline for Q2 is June 30, 2021, Q3 is September 30, 2021, and Q4 is December 31, 2021.
+The deadline for Q3 is October 7, 2021.
+The deadline for Q4 is January 7, 2022.

 What is the Employee Retention Credit?

-An employer must meet the the following conditions to be eligible:
+An employer must meet the following conditions to be eligible:

 Business operations are fully or partially suspended during the calendar quarter due to a COVID-19 related government order OR you experienced a decline in gross receipts (revenue) in the calendar quarter as compared to 2019.